 “Every child deserves the same opportunities in life, but unless we stop treating girls and boys differently that simply isn’t going to happen.”
 Dr Javid Abelmoneim, BBC 2 “No More Girls and Boys

 Let Clothes Be Clothes is a group of parents who have come together to ask retailers in the UK to rethink how they design and market children’s clothing.
+We support parents and advocate responsible retailing.

 Many retailers such as Next, George at Asda, Debenhams and Marks & Spencer agreed to BRC (British Retail Consortium) guidelines on childrenswear that states a commitment to not “unduly stereotype children” and yet our high street is saturated with messages about gender that are not only limiting, but potentially harmful too.